aws-samples/aws-mediaconvert-vod-ambient-captions/README.md

 **7. (automatic)** After your upload completes, Lambda Python function will automatically execute.

-**8. (automatic)** The Lambda function converts .JSON to .SRT format and then initiates a MediaConvert job that uses parameters in the provided MediaConvert template to embeds WebVTT captions in your source .mp4 video and create HLS output.
+**8. (automatic)** The Lambda function converts JSON to SRT format and then initiates a MediaConvert job that uses parameters in the provided MediaConvert template to embeds WebVTT captions in your source .mp4 video and create HLS output.
 CloudWatch events sends an email notification when the MediaConvert job is in progress.

 **9. (automatic)** An output folder is created in the S3 bucket and the MediaConvert .m3u8 playlist is saved to the folder.
 CloudWatch events sends an email notification when the MediaConvert job is complete.